apache/carbondata/docs/datamap/preaggregate-datamap-guide.md

 SELECT sex, sum(quantity) from sales GROUP BY sex

-SELECT sum(price), country from sales GROUP BY country
+SELECT avg(price), country from sales GROUP BY country
 ```

 will be transformed by CarbonData's query planner to query against pre-aggregate table